What are the updates that Ksplice delivers?

 Do I still need to use my Linux distribution's update manager to install updates for my userspace applications?

-For customers with Premier Support on Oracle Linux 6 and Oracle Linux 7, Ksplice will patch critical components of running processes and update the packages on-disk so newly executed processes are also protected immediately.
+For customers with Premier Support on Oracle Linux 6, 7, and 8, Ksplice will patch critical components of running processes and update the packages on-disk so newly executed processes are also protected immediately.
 The remainder of the system should be updated through yum to apply any fixes.

 For other distributions, Ksplice Uptrack provides security and stability fixes to the running Linux kernel, eliminating the need to restart your system to gain the benefits of new versions of Linux.
 You should continue installing updates for your userspace applications through your Linux distribution's update manager.